 Have you ever made anything KD didn’t like?

-You know I’ve been with KD for 6 years now so I know what he likes and doesn't like, but my first year with him was a learning process.
-I can remember I made some roasted brussel sprouts and later found out that he hates brussel sprouts.
+You know I’ve been with KD for 6 years now, so I know what he likes and doesn't like, but my first year with him was a learning process.
+I can remember I made some roasted brussels sprouts and later found out that he hates brussels sprouts.

 What is KD’s favorite Verlasso dish?